This post may contain affiliate links. Please read my disclosure.

 Substitutions for Quinoa Bowl

-- Use rice or any other grain in place of the quinoa.
+- Use white rice or any other grain in place of the quinoa.

 - Use black or any other bean in place of the pinto beans.